- A list of 20 interesting (and sometimes amazing!) puzzles, inspired by both classic math thinking and modern classroom techniques

 11. Perimeter magic triangle

 This activity uses the same materials and concept as the magic square, but asks students to arrange the numbers one to six in a triangle where all three sides equal the same number.
-There are a few different solutions to this puzzle, so encourage students to see how many they can find.12.
-Sudoku
+There are a few different solutions to this puzzle, so encourage students to see how many they can find.

 Sudoku is an excellent after-lesson activity that encourages logical thinking and problem solving.
 You’ve probably already played this classic puzzle, and it’s a great choice for your students.
-Sudoku puzzles appear in newspapers around the world every day, and there are hundreds of online resources that generate puzzles based on difficulty.13.
-Flexagon
+Sudoku puzzles appear in newspapers around the world every day, and there are hundreds of online resources that generate puzzles based on difficulty.

 15. Join the dots